 6. They Show Little Concern For Your Feelings

 Narcissists are preoccupied with their own feelings and needs, seem cold and detached when you need emotional support, and have difficulty making a sincere apology and accepting responsibility for any harm they cause.
-This can leave you feeling entirely alone and dissatisfied in the relationship.
+This can leave you feeling dissatisfied and alone in the relationship.

 7. They Are Focused on Superficial Matters